futoin/specs/draft/ftn3_iface_definition.md

 ## 1.10.1.
 Max message size adjustment per function definition

 For some cases it may still be desired to transfer larger data in single call using main message exchange transport protocol.
-It can be set per-function with "maxsize" attribute.
+It can be set per-function with `maxreqsize` and `maxrspsize` attributes.

 However, it is discouraged as it may jeopardize service stability.